 Vital Construction Site Safety Tips

 Common sense underpins all these safety tips – however, this needs to be backed up with proper training.
 The construction industry is notorious for having a high level of workplace accidents.
-Still, many of these are caused by untrained staff assuming responsibilities or operating equipment that they aren’t prepared for.
+Still, many of these are caused by untrained staff assuming responsibilities or operating equipment they aren’t prepared for.

 Employers need to provide construction workers with ongoing training to keep them up to date with guidance from OSHA and ANSI.
-Offering regular OSHA-compliant training for your team helps keep them safe and means that you’re fulfilling your obligation as an employer.
+Offering regular OSHA-compliant training for your team helps keep them safe and means you’re fulfilling your obligation as an employer.